GLOBAL MARKETS-Stocks, dollar hold gains with all eyes on Fed meeting

 By Marc Jones

-LONDON, June 17 (Reuters) - European shares tip-toed higher alongside government bond yields on Monday, as investors braced for what is shaping up to be a crucial week for global monetary policy.
+LONDON, June 17 (Reuters) - Share markets couldn't add to recent gains and government bond yields inched fractionally higher on Monday, as investors hunkered down for what is shaping up to be a crucial week for global monetary policy.

-The focus was still the dollar's surge on Friday after above-forecast U.S. industrial output and retail sales data and upbeat consumer confidence soundings pushed back futures markets expectations of any quick Fed rate cut.
+The focus was still the dollar's surge late last week after above-forecast U.S. industrial output and retail sales data and upbeat consumer confidence soundings pushed back futures markets bets of any quick Fed chop.

-"A (U.S.) rate cut this week seems extremely premature," said Royal Bank of Canada's Global Head of FX Strategy Elsa Lignos.
+"A (U.S.) rate cut this week seems extremely premature," said Royal Bank of Canada Capital Market's Global Head of FX Strategy Elsa Lignos.

 "But the Fed can make some communications tweaks that at least open up the possibility for a cut in July.
 The question is how flexible that messaging will be."